LostMyInfo/mapih/README.md

 | guild_id       | snowflake                                                                              | ID of the guild                                      |
 | permissions    | array of [application command permissions](#application-command-permissions-structure) | Permissions for the command in the guild, max of 100 |

-**When the `id` field is the application ID instead of a command ID, the permissions apply to all commands that do not contain explicit overwrites.**
+• When the `id` field is the application ID instead of a command ID, the permissions apply to all commands that do not contain explicit overwrites.

 #### Application Command Permissions Structure
-**Application command permissions allow you to enable or disable commands for specific users, roles, or channels within a guild.**
+• Application command permissions allow you to enable or disable commands for specific users, roles, or channels within a guild.

 | Field      | Type                                                                        | Description                                      |
 |------------|-----------------------------------------------------------------------------|--------------------------------------------------|